-For sixteen years I was executive director of a nationally-certified crisis center in the San Francisco Bay Area.
-When I left, I received a special commendation from the California Legislature for my work.
-I also have been executive director of three university-run counseling centers and assistant director of a two-county social service agency.
-In 1996 I was chosen to carry the Olympic torch.
+For 16 years I was executive director of a nationally-certified crisis center in the San Francisco Bay Area.
+I also have been executive director of three university-run counseling centers, deputy director of a multi-county social service agency, named a "community hero" by United Way, and chosen to carry the Olympic torch.

-Earlier in my career I worked as a freelance editor.
-I also reviewed biographies, novels, and books on social and environmental issues for the San Francisco Chronicle, San Francisco Review of Books, Pacific Sun Magazine, and the Sierra Club.
+My op-ed pieces have appeared in the Los Angeles Times and elsewhere, and I have reviewed literary biographies, novels, and books on social and environmental issues for the San Francisco Chronicle, San Francisco Review of Books, Pacific Sun Magazine, and the Sierra Club.

 I graduated from U.C.
 Berkeley.
 My wife, Suzan, is executive director of the Alameda County Community Food Bank.
 We have four adult children.